GeorgiKostadinovPro/Ethernaut/README.md

 ## Ethernaut
-My soluditons to the famous Ethernaut Challenges CTF.
+My solutions to the famous Ethernaut Challenges CTF.

 ## What is CTFs
 CTFs (Capture The Flags / War games) are security challenges where vulnerable code is presented and you need to write a smart contract to exploit the vulnerability.